 The biggest pre-season baseball competition in Britain is back.
 Commencing on March 21, the Herts Spring League (HSL) will see 20 teams compete over the 3 weeks of the HSL.
 Organised by Herts Baseball Club, it is Britain’s very own version of MLB’s Grapefruit and Cactus Leagues currently under way in the US, and it signals that the season is just around the corner.

-The 19 teams will be entered into three HSL tiers.
+The 20 teams will be entered into three HSL tiers.
 The top teams in the country from the National Baseball League and Triple-A Leagues will play in the HSL Majors.
 The HSL-AA is the second tier of the Herts Spring League.
-It will feature predominantly British Double-A League teams as well as U19 and U17 teams.
-The third tier is the HSL-A consisting predominantly of Single-A teams.
+It will feature predominantly British Double-A League teams.
+The third tier is the HSL-A consisting mainly of Single-A teams.

 The organisers considered the possibility of a tournament format, but ultimately adopted a league format in the same way as the Grapefruit and Cactus Leagues in MLB.
 “The objective of the HSL is to enable the teams to prepare for the new season and we have noticed that teams are increasingly starting to approach the HSL in the same way as MLB teams approach the Grapefruit and Cactus Leagues” said HSL Commissioner, Aspi Dimitrov.
 He added “we have taken this into account when formulating the schedule putting greater emphasis on the preferences and requirements of the teams over the format of the competition”.

 The teams finishing at the top of their respective division will win the HSL.
 The “games-back” column in the standings will be critical, but undoubtedly some teams will end up with the same record and so it may go down to the number of runs conceded per game to break the tie.